📚 All Articles

 How Long Should a Dental Chew Last?
 The Answer Changes Everything

-A chew that's gone in 30 seconds doesn't clean teeth.
+A chew gone in 30 seconds doesn't clean teeth.
 A chew that takes 10+ minutes does.
 Learn the sweet spot — and why your dog's chewing speed matters.

 Product Tips